2024 United States presidential election in New Mexico

 The 2024 United States presidential election in New Mexico took place on Tuesday, November 5, 2024, as part of the 2024 United States presidential election in which all 50 states plus the District of Columbia participated.
 New Mexico voters chose electors to represent them in the Electoral College via a popular vote.
 The state of New Mexico has five electoral votes in the Electoral College, following reapportionment due to the 2020 United States census in which the state neither gained nor lost a seat.

 Before President Joe Biden withdrew, it was considered a battleground state by some.
 However, after incumbent Vice President Kamala Harris replaced Biden as the Democratic presidential candidate, she was favored to keep New Mexico in the blue column.

 Although Harris carried New Mexico, her 6-point margin of victory was the worst for a Democratic presidential candidate in the state since John Kerry, who narrowly lost the state to George W. Bush in 2004.
 This is the second consecutive election where the state voted to the right of neighboring Colorado, after doing so for the first time since 1968 the previous cycle.
 This was also the second time in its history that it did not vote for the winner of the national popular vote, after 1976 (in 2000 and 2016, it voted for the candidate who won the popular vote but not the electoral vote).

-Despite Harris losing significant support among Hispanic voters, she held her own quite well in New Mexico, which has the highest percentage of Hispanics of any state.
-This was the first time that New Mexico voted for a Democrat who lost the popular vote, and the first time since statehood that any candidate won two terms to the presidency without ever carrying the state.
-This was also the first time ever in the state's history that a Republican presidential candidate received over 80% of the vote in any county, as Trump received 80.14% of the vote in Lea County, the state's southeasternmost county.
+Despite Harris losing significant support among Hispanic voters, she held her own in New Mexico, which has the highest percentage of Hispanics of any state.
+This was the first time that New Mexico voted for a Democrat who lost the popular vote, and the first time since statehood that any major party candidate won two terms in the White House without ever carrying the state at least once.
+This also marked the third of only three times since its statehood in 1912 that a non-incumbent Republican won the White House without carrying New Mexico (along with 2000 and 2016).